Park Rangers in full force before and after Fourth of July

 WASHINGTON COUNTY, Ark.
-(KFTA) — The Army Corps of engineers will be out — in full force — before and after the Fourth of July.
+(KNWA) — The Army Corps of engineers will be out — in full force — before and after the Fourth of July.

 Chief Park Ranger Landon Thurman said rangers are expecting big crowds and are prepared to enforce all land and water laws.
 More than 70 campsites were closed as of July 1, but lake goers said they plan to visit the open sites no matter how busy they may be.